-Students with International fee status are charged different tuition fee amounts and have different funding options in comparison to students with Home/EU fee status.
+International students are charged different tuition fees and have different funding options to Home students.

-Check if you would have International or Home/EU fee status.
+Check if you would have International or Home fee status.

-Students with International fee status must pay a pre-payment of £2,000 before they can secure their place on a course.
-The remainder of the tuition fee for the first year of the course must be paid before a student can enrol onto their course at the start of the academic year.
+If you're an International applicant, you'll need to pay a deposit of £4,000 to secure a place on your course.
+The remainder of the tuition fee for the first year of your course must be paid before you enrol at the start of the academic year.
 Once you have enrolled, the deposit will contribute towards your total tuition fee payment.

-If a student is being sponsored by an official financial sponsor, as defined by UK Visas & Immigration (see the UKCISA website), a pre-payment waiver can be requested.
-Such students must send evidence of sponsorship when they submit their course offer acceptance form to the University.
+If you are being sponsored by an official financial sponsor, as defined by UK Visas and Immigration, a deposit payment waiver can be requested.
+Evidence of sponsorship must be uploaded to your UAL portal.

 It can be difficult to know how much money you may need to spend whilst you are here, on things like study materials, trips, accommodation, travel and food.
-Have a look at our information on living costs and additional course costs to get an idea of what to expect and how to get the most out of your money.
+Have a look at our information on living expenses and study costs to get an idea of what to expect and how to get the most out of your money.

 Funding available to students with International fee status is very limited, and the majority of such students would not be able to receive any funding.